kabeersmehdi/Investment-Banking-Analyst-Skill/risk_framework.md

 # Risk Identification & Narrative Framework v2.0

+## IMPROVED: Owner Dependency Narrative

+"The owner is currently the primary customer-facing relationship manager and estimator.
+This is the single biggest transition risk in this deal, and we want to address it head-on.

+Here's what's in place to mitigate it:
+- Operations Manager ([NAME], [X] years tenure) handles all project execution and crew management today
+- [X] of the top 10 customer relationships have a secondary contact point on the team
+- Owner has committed to a 12-month full-time transition with structured customer introductions
+- A formal customer communication plan will be executed at close

+What's NOT in place yet:
+- No dedicated salesperson has been hired
+- Owner's estimating expertise has not been documented
+- [X] customers have personal relationships with the owner only

+Recommended buyer action: Budget $80K-$120K for a salesperson/estimator hire in Year 1.
+Owner will train during transition."

 ## LIVE RESEARCH INTEGRATION
 Before finalizing risk analysis, the agent should search for:
 1. "[INDUSTRY] risks 2024 2025" — sector-specific risks